 You can also get this test at home or at your doctor's office.
 To take the blood sample, your doctor will put a thin needle into a vein in your arm to pull out blood or prick a finger.

 You can also use a home meter and blood test strips.
 Some blood glucose meters test for ketones, too.

 To take this kind of test at home:

-- Insert one of the blood ketone test strips into the meter until it stops
+- Insert one of the blood ketone test strips into the meter as directed.

-- Stick your finger using the lancing device
+- Prick your finger using the lancing device.

 What Do My Results Mean?